opendocsg/slw-judgments-backfill/2015_SGHC_324/report.md

 38     I will now address Mr Wham’s argument that there appears to be some cases in which the court has taken into account a warning in the course of sentencing and in one of the cases, the warning was considered as an antecedent, _ie_ , as a prior conviction.

-39     The first case Mr Wham cited was _Public Prosecutor v Siew Boon Loong_ [2005] 1 SLR(R) 611 (“ _Siew Boon Loong_ ”), a Magistrate’s Appeal by the Public Prosecutor against sentence.
+39     The first case Mr Wham cited was _Public Prosecutor v Siew Boon Loong_ <span class="citation">[2005] 1 SLR(R) 611</span> (“ _Siew Boon Loong_ ”), a Magistrate’s Appeal by the Public Prosecutor against sentence.
 Yong Pung How CJ noted at [8] under the heading “The respondent’s criminal antecedents” that the respondent, as a juvenile, had been charged with attempted lurking house-trespass by night, for which he was given a warning in lieu of prosecution.
 However, at [11] under the sub-heading “Juvenile antecedents”, Yong CJ did not appear to consider the warning but rather only considered the respondent’s two previous convictions for property offences as a juvenile.

-40     The next case cited by Mr Wham was _Public Prosecutor v Yap Rogers_ [2009] SGDC 146 (“ _Yap Rogers_ ”).
+40     The next case cited by Mr Wham was _Public Prosecutor v Yap Rogers_ <span class="citation">[2009] SGDC 146</span> (“ _Yap Rogers_ ”).
 In _Yap Rogers_ , the accused was charged for leaving Singapore without the permission of the Official Assignee while he was a bankrupt.
 In considering the circumstances of the case, the court held at [12] that it was “significant ... that the accused had been warned in 2002 for similar offences”.
 However, before the court meted out its sentence, it noted at [15] that the accused was a “first offender”.

-41     The last case cited was _Public Prosecutor v Tan Hiang Seng_ [2012] SGDC 484 (“ _Tan Hiang Seng_ ”).
+41     The last case cited was _Public Prosecutor v Tan Hiang Seng_ <span class="citation">[2012] SGDC 484</span> (“ _Tan Hiang Seng_ ”).
 In _Tan Hiang Seng_ , the accused was charged for using his mother’s identity card without lawful authority or reasonable excuse to gain entry into the Marina Bay Sands Casino.
 It was brought to the court’s attention by the Public Prosecutor that the accused had also taken his mother’s identity card without her permission and was issued a warning for it.
 At [16] of the decision, the district judge considered as an aggravating factor the fact that the accused had taken his mother’s identity card without her permission, that it amounts to an offence of theft and that the accused was given a warning for it.

 42     The AG’s position was that it was only in _Tan Hiang Seng_ that the court did in fact take into